 The student should be aware that some information in the catalog may change.
 It is recommended that students considering enrollment check with the school director to determine if there is any change from the information provided in the catalog.
 In addition, a catalog will contain information on the school's teaching personnel and courses/curricula offered.
 Please be advised that the State Education Department separately licenses all teaching personnel and independently approves all courses and curricula offered.
 Therefore, it is possible that courses/curricula listed in the school's catalog may not be approved at the time that a student enrolls in the school or the teaching personnel listed in the catalog may have changed.
 It is again recommended that the student check with the school director to determine if there are any changes in the courses/curricula offered or the teaching personnel listed in the catalog.

-2026 CATALOG ADDENDUM
+2025 CATALOG ADDENDUM

-Paul Mitchell The School NYC requires applicants and students to check for updates to the catalog at [paulmitchell.edu/nyc](http://paulmitchell.edu/nyc).
+Paul Mitchell the School NYC requires applicants and students to check for updates to the catalog at paulmitchell.edu/nyc

-REVISED 10-18-25 (Approved by the State December 17, 2025)
+REVISED 2-25-25 (Approved by the State August 2025)